Updated May 2024

 CLEANING VS DISINFECTING

-Many people confuse Cleaning and disinfecting.
-A simplistic explanation is that Cleaning can remove bacteria physically, such as with the use of soap and wiping or better yet, rinsing away with water.
+Many people confuse cleaning and disinfecting.
+A simplistic explanation is that cleaning can remove bacteria physically, such as with the use of soap and wiping or better yet, rinsing away with water.
 Disinfecting is actually killing the bacteria, such as with chemicals.

 Since so many natural/crunchy people talk about how they clean by mixing vinegar and baking soda, I want to say… don’t.
 The two form a chemical reaction that’s fun to watch but the end product creates… salt!
 And unless you have hard water, it’s not useful.